yhppjk/VHDL-Components/Readme.md

 ### Here I record some of the abstract of meeting
+#### 15/09/2023
+	-- hopefully the branch insturction it works
+	-- to make the asembler file correspond the testfile(testbench instructions) -- use vhdl read and hread to get the contents of txt -- read line by line to get datas to run testbench

 #### 14/09/2023
 	-- find a problem in ALU that, the blt instruction cant react correctly